ve-i-uj/enki/README.md

 Each layer is launched in a separate thread: the game thread is the main synchronous thread, the network thread with asyncio loop is asynchronous - the child one.
 The elements of the queue (from the network thread to the game thread) are a reference to the game layer method ("on_" method) and arguments for this method.
 From the game thread to the network thread via asyncio, a coroutine initialized with the necessary arguments is added to the scheduler.
 The coroutine in this case is the "on_" method of the network layer.
 The coroutine will be called in the network thread.

-Synchronization of the game thread with the network thread is carried out only by directly calling the `clientapp.sync_layers` procedure.
+Synchronization of the game thread with the network thread is carried out only by directly calling the `client.sync_layers` procedure.
 This procedure will subtract elements from the queue and call callbacks in the game thread contained in these elements.

 #### Game Loop

-Synchronization of the game and network layers is forced by calling `clientapp.sync_layers`.
+Synchronization of the game and network layers is forced by calling `client.sync_layers`.
 Synchronization is carried out for the amount of time passed.
 At this moment, the client-server game logic comes to life: network communication with the server begins, the state of game entities is updated, their public client methods will be called.
 Execution falls into entities, remote server methods will also be called from the client.
-When `clientapp.sync_layers` gives up, client sync is suspended.
+When `client.sync_layers` gives up, client sync is suspended.
 At this moment, you can draw the screen, read the keyboard input, do something not related to game entities and network interaction.
-At this time, sending to the event server is possible (if the GIL goes into a network thread for some reason), but receiving events is only possible when calling `clientapp.sync_layers`.
+At this time, sending to the event server is possible (if the GIL goes into a network thread for some reason), but receiving events is only possible when calling `client.sync_layers`.

 #### Python multi-thread specifics

 Due to the nature of multithreading in Python, you need to take into account that a network thread will only be executed when it is given a GIL.
 If the game thread (and it is the main one) does not encounter blocking calls, then the network thread may not receive the GIL for a very long time and, accordingly, will not be executed.
 Accordingly, network synchronization stops completely until the network stream has a GIL.
-To speed up the GIL capture by a network thread, the game thread, when reading messages from the queue in `clientapp.sync_layers`, will have small thread stops after time.sleep to "revive" network communication.
+To speed up the GIL capture by a network thread, the game thread, when reading messages from the queue in `client.sync_layers`, will have small thread stops after time.sleep to "revive" network communication.

 If there are messages queued in the game thread, we read them in a "tick" of time.
 At this point, methods are called and properties of client entities are updated.
 Client entity methods, in turn, can call remote methods on the server and thus queue messages for dispatch (in this case, the dispatch queue executes the asyncio scheduler, accepting coroutines to call them in a network thread).
-But in order for the messages to be sent, the GIL must be passed to the network thread, and they must be sent before control returns from the `clientapp.sync_layers` procedure.
-Therefore, in `clientapp.sync_layers`, first execution is given to the network thread to read tcp packets from the server and create events for the game thread from them and send scheduled events to the server.
+But in order for the messages to be sent, the GIL must be passed to the network thread, and they must be sent before control returns from the `client.sync_layers` procedure.
+Therefore, in `client.sync_layers`, first execution is given to the network thread to read tcp packets from the server and create events for the game thread from them and send scheduled events to the server.
 Then the GIL returns to the game thread (according to the uncontrolled logic of the Python interpreter), events from the server are read in the game thread (and thus new events for the server are generated) and then execution is again given to the network thread to send new messages and receive responses.

 Checking elements in the queue is made blocking with a timeout.
 Otherwise, you can get a deadlock.
 If there are no elements in the queue, and the call is not blocking, then the game thread may not give the GIL to the network thread for a long time.
 A network thread without GIL does not read tcp packets and does not create elements for the queue.
 With a blocking check, if the queue is empty, it will block and pass the GIL to the network thread, which in turn will fill the queue.